boykonet/services/README.md

 # services
-Развернут кластер в minikube из небольшого количества микросервисов (Wordpress, MySQL, PhpMyAdmin, InfluxDB, Grafana, Telegraf, FileZilla), которые упакованы в Docker-образы
+Rolled out k8s cluster with deployments of Wordpress, MySQL, PhpMyAdmin, InfluxDB, Grafana, Telegraf and FileZilla.
+All deployment services are packaged into custom Docker images

+42 project